-Camp Lejeune receives its 9th Commander in Chief's installation excellence award
+Camp Lejeune receives its 9th Commander in Chief's Installation Excellence Award

 |1

-This work, Camp Lejeune receives its 9th Commander in Chief's installation excellence award, by MAJ Matthew Finnerty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Lejeune receives its 9th Commander in Chief's Installation Excellence Award, by Cpl Karina Lopezmata, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT